reenanfs/reenanfs/README.md

 🌟 The programming languages I have experience with are: Typescript/Javascript, Python, Java and VBA.

-💻 I explore the realms of web development , automation and cloud computing.
+💻 I explore the realms of web development, automation and cloud computing.

 🚀 Continuously expanding my skills.